krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 One of the major practical applications of the presence calculus is to
 bring new analytical tools to *observe*, *categorize*, and *steer* the
-behavior of such complex systems — aligning them with the desired modes of
+behavior of such systems — aligning them with the desired modes of
 operation in a given domain, *before* critical tipping points are reached.

 ### Detecting Convergence